cssninjaStudio/vuero/documentation/elements/forms/inputs/input-loading-documentation.md

 ### Input Loading

-An input can be shown in a loading state.
+An `VInput` can be shown in a loading state.
 To apply that style, simply add the `loading` prop to the wrapping `<VControl />` component.

 <!--code-->